jheden/Portfolio/README.md

 # Game Dev Portfolio
-This page contains previews of my projects, click on the titles to see details and contributions!
+This page contains previews of my projects, click on the titles for details on my contributions.

 <details><summary>Disclaimer</summary>